 - The coolest times of the year from mid-December to February, the temperature may fall to 10 °C (50 °F).
 In the warmest times (late May to mid-September), it averages 28 °C (82 °F).
 However, it may reach 33 °C (91 °F).

 There you have it!
-All the Hong Kong Points of interest and things to do to make sure you have a great short break!
+Your ultimate Hong Kong travel guide.
+All the Hong Kong Points of interest, things to do and travel tips to make sure you have a great short break!
 And don’t forget to grab these everyday travel essentials to most of your trip:

 CLICK THE IMAGES TO ORDER NOW